SusmitoB/nodejs-johnsmilga-susmitob/04-store-api/starter/notes.md

 # 132 - Express Async Errors

-### Instead of using the ASYNC Wrapper that we ahd in the previous project here we are going to use some library "express-async-erros"
+### Instead of using the ASYNC Wrapper that we ahd in the previous project here we are going to use some library "express-async-errors"

+#

+#

+# 134 - Populate.js

+### the file is to be run without server being on to populate raw data

+### if the server is already running we can comment out "await connectDB(process.env.MONGO_URI);" and just run node populate to populate the raw data

 #